e271828e/Flight.jl/docs/notes/design/framework_spec.md

 publish, and let `f`/`g` consume the ports.
 External consumers read the same ports — an accelerometer model reading `f_c_c`, for instance.
 The **computer/integrator split** remains fully expressible without framework support ([§7.4][s7-4] carries the full statement, including when the factoring earns its keep).
-Purity rules forbid the third classic resolution, mutable caching, by design.
+Purity rules forbid the classic resolution by mutable caching, by design.

 ### 5.4 Artificial loops and the escape hatch